nlybe/k8snotifier/README.md

 Read more details on [GCP documentation](https://cloud.google.com/kubernetes-engine/docs/tutorials/cluster-notifications-slack).

-## Setup
+## Prerequisites

+This is the list of prerequisites required:

-On GCP the following resources are required for a given project:
+On GCP this is the list of prerequisites required for an existing GCP project:

 - a PubSub topic and subscription
 - a GKE cluster with **Notifications** feature enabled and declaring the **Topic ID**